ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 (event-codes)=
 #### Event Codes

-With 8 bits, 256 different event codes can be expressed.
-Most of these codes can be freely configurable by the user, however a few codes have special predefined functions.
+A byte of 8 bits gives 256 different event codes.
+Actions for most of these codes can be freely configured by the user, however a few codes have special predefined functions.
 The special function event codes are listed in the table below.